-- Total issued share component remained unchanged for the reporting period (Figure 16). - The total issued shares at the end of the reporting period was 28,638 including 1,290 shares of supplementary access licences.
+- General Security shares decreased by 101 shares in the reporting period.
+These shares were moved to the Macquarie (Figure 19). - Domestic and Stock shares decreased by 8 shares in the reporting period due to cancelled licences. - The total issued shares at the end of the reporting period was 28,529 including 1,290 shares of supplementary access licences.